opengeos/whiteboxR/README.md

 ## License

-The **WhiteboxR** package is distributed under the [MIT license](https://opensource.org/licenses/MIT), a permissive open-source (free software) license.
+The whitebox **R** package is distributed under the [MIT license](https://opensource.org/licenses/MIT), a permissive open-source (free software) license.

 ## Reporting Bugs

-whiteboxR is distributed as is and without warranty of suitability for application.
+whitebox is distributed as is and without warranty of suitability for application.
 If you encounter flaws with the software (i.e. bugs) please report the issue.
 Providing a detailed description of the conditions under which the bug occurred will help to identify the bug. *Use the [Issues tracker](https://github.com/giswqs/whiteboxR/issues) on GitHub to report issues with the software and to request feature enchancements.* Please do not email Dr. Lindsay directly with bugs.